 Price: Free to play

-Brown Dust is a newer strategy RPG.
+Brave Nine (formerly Brown Dust) is a newer strategy RPG.
 It also Japanese RPG elements, animations, gacha elements, and story style.
 The game boasts over 300 mercenaries to collect, upgrade, and fight with.
 In addition, the grid-based fighting system is traditional strategy RPG.
 We liked this game for its massive story, the 1,200 stages to complete along with all of the weekly and monthly stuff to do.
 You will have something to do in this game for a very long time.
-However, it is a freemium game and it has a lot of those freemium elements, especially with the gacha stuff.
+However, it is a free to play game and it has a lot of those free to play elements, especially with the gacha stuff.
 Beware of that, but otherwise it’s a good RPG.

 Final Fantasy Tactics

 Final Fantasy Tactics is definitely among the best strategy RPGs.
 It first came out in 1997.
 It features a long, story-driven campaign complete with video cut scenes.
 Square Enix added characters along with additional cut scenes for more options and enjoyment.
 There are also additional jobs and missions to play.
 The only caveat is that players on budget devices seem to be having some crashing issues on certain missions, so make sure to read through the customer reviews before dropping $11.99 on the game.
 Another great, albeit expensive Square Enix SRPG port is SaGa Scarlet Grace: Ambition.